mafintosh/multi-read-stream/README.md

 # multi-read-stream

-Readable stream that reads from multiple readable streams at the same time
+Readable stream that reads from multiple readable streams at the same time.
+If you are looking for a readable stream that reads *sequentially* from other streams checkout [multistream](https://github.com/feross/multistream)

 ```
 npm install multi-read-stream